achristmascarl/rainfrog/README.md

 sqlite-disk = { connection_string = "sqlite://./my_database.db", driver = "sqlite"}
 ```

-The connection details can be provided in two formats: a raw connection string or specifying individual fields.
+the connection details can be provided in two formats: a raw connection string or specifying individual fields.
-Connections input are prioritized in the following order:
+connections input are prioritized in the following order:

-- CLI input
+- cli input
 - `DATABASE_URL` env variable
-- Config file
+- config file

-If no database connection in the config is set as the default connection, a prompt will appear to select the desired database.
+if no database connection in the config is set as the default connection,
-The user will also be prompted for the password for the selected database and will have the option to store it in a platform specific keychain
+a prompt will appear to select the desired database.
+The user will also be
+prompted for the password for the selected database and will have the option to
-for future reuse.
+store it in a platform specific keychain for future reuse.
-Future plans for database connections include switching database without having to restart rainfrog.
+future plans for database connections include switching database without having to restart rainfrog.

 <!-- TOC --><a name="keybindings"></a>
 ### keybindings